FormingWorlds/PROTEUS/docs/source/usage.rst

      - False
      - Float
      - Any reasonable value greater than zero (for example, 0.1 metres)

-   * - ``SEPARATION``
-     - Flag to include gravitational separation of solid/melt in SPIDER.
-     - False
-     - Integer
-     - 0: Disabled, 1: Enabled.

    * - ``mixing_length``
      - Mixing length parameterisation to use in SPIDER.
 Can be constant or variable with depth.